 Should you buy the Bose SoundLink Revolve+ II?

-However, every rose has its thorns, and the cost is the thorn of the Bose SoundLink Revolve+ II.
+However, every rose has its thorn, and the cost is the thorn of the Bose SoundLink Revolve+ II.
 This little speaker costs $329, at which point it may be worth getting an actual smart speaker.
 But the SoundLink Revolve+ II kind of has the whole package, being both portable and compatible with your home audio system.
-If you can afford it, it’s definitely a solid contender.
+If you can afford it, it’s a solid contender.

 What’s the difference between the Bose SoundLink Revolve+ II and the Bose SoundLink Revolve II?